asarfraaz/share2learn/_posts/2023-09-26-pandas-filter-rows.md

 use it's `style` property

 One handy method on the `style` property is `highlight_null`.
 As the name suggests, it is used to highlight empty or `NaN` entries in a DataFrame.
-The usefulness of this is that it becomes pretty easy to visually spot the empty cells.
+This comes in pretty handy when we want to visually spot the empty cells.

 Following code explains how `highlight_null` can be used to highlight empty cells with a "lightsalmon" color